ClusterHQ/flocker/docs/indepth/installation.rst

    However, we do recommend at least the ``m3.large`` instance size.

    If you wish to customize the instance's security settings make sure to permit SSH access both from the intended client machine (for example, your laptop) and from any other instances on which you plan to install ``clusterhq-flocker-node``.
-   The ``flocker-deploy`` CLI requires SSH access to the Flocker nodes to control them and Flocker nodes need SSH access to each other for volume data transfers.

    .. warning::